The monkey crawl is one of the two techniques that allow skimboarders to get to the waves or any other dead water surface.

 8. Ride away in a sideslip position;

-When doing the monkey crawl, make sure you perform it with the least amount of drag possible so that you minimize speed loss and reach further waves.
+When doing the monkey crawl, make sure you perform it with the least amount of drag possible to minimize speed loss and reach further waves.